PsychLover/Final-year-project/1-Ph-MCP Spectra/README.md

-The 2 spectra shown in
+The 2 spectra shown in the .pdf file are taken from the newest starting material, 1-ph-MCP, purified by column chromatography.
+The raw data contains all the spectra taken from 2 batches of 1-ph-MCP before and after column chromatography.